Epic Games: Fortnite success (2018–present)

-Epic purchased Cary Towne Center in Cary, North Carolina, in January 2021, which had been scheduled to be closed and demolished after 2020, to be their new headquarters and campus, with the conversion to be complete by 2024.
-All of the existing mall's structure, with the exception of a section housing the Belk department store, was razed.
+Epic purchased Cary Towne Center in Cary, North Carolina, in January 2021, which had been scheduled to be closed and demolished after 2020, to be its new headquarters and campus, with the conversion to be complete by 2024.
+All of the existing mall's structure, except for a section housing the Belk department store, was razed.
 However, after no further actions, the Town of Cary revoked Epic's zoning application on December 6, 2024, declaring it "inactive".

 Epic unveiled its MetaHuman Creator project in February 2021.
 Based on the technology from 3Lateral, Cubic Motion, and Quixel, the MetaHuman Creator is a browser-based application to allow game developers to create realistic human characters within a short amount of time starting from various presets, and then can be exported as pre-made models and animation files ready for use in Unreal Engine.

 Epic announced a partnership with Cesium in March 2021 to bring its 3D geospatial data as a free add-on into the Unreal Engine.